bsmith89/midas2-wiki/Home.md

 ## MIDASDB

-For all MIDAS2 analysis, users need to choose (1) a valid precomputed MIDASDB name (uhgg, gtdb): `my_midasdb_name=uhgg`, and (2) a valid path to local MIDASDB:
+For all MIDAS 2.0 analysis, users need to choose (1) a valid precomputed MIDASDB name (uhgg, gtdb): `my_midasdb_name=uhgg`, and (2) a valid path to local MIDASDB:
 `my_midasdb_dir=/path/to/local/midasdb/uhgg`.
 <!--